mkhorasani/Streamlit-Authenticator/README.md

 ### 9. Creating a forgot password widget

 * You may use the **forgot_password** widget to allow a user to generate a new random password.
-* The new password will be automatically hashed and saved in the configuration file.
+* The new password will be automatically hashed and saved in the credentials dictionary.
 * The widget will return the username, email, and new random password which the developer should then transfer to the user securely.

 ```python